While electric vehicles produce zero emissions, their batteries composed of raw materials are difficult and costly to recycle.

 Transportation electrification is steadily increasing across the globe and expected to add 200 million electric vehicles (EV) to the roads over the next decade.

-“Batteries are becoming an important commodity in the Canadian economy; however, we still lack technical leadership on the safety, efficiency and reliability aspects of battery applications and reuse,” says Balakumar Balasingam, an assistant professor of electrical engineering at the University of Windsor.
+“Batteries are becoming an important commodity in the Canadian economy; however, we still lack technical leadership on the safety, efficiency, and reliability aspects of battery applications and reuse,” says Balakumar Balasingam, an assistant professor of electrical engineering.

 With an expected spike of used EV batteries at recycling facilities on the horizon, Dr. Balasingam is leading a team that aims to offer another route to their disposal.